 At the heart of the Tremont School is a multi-disciplinary project-based model we call The Living Curriculum.
 The Living Curriculum takes a highly personalized approach to education that focuses on our students' strengths, interests, and individual learning styles.
 The primary goal of the curriculum is to promote the intrinsic understanding of the material through a guided discovery process that is interdisciplinary in nature and hands-on in approach.
 Collaborative exercises are woven into the daily schedule for each student, encouraging exploration, engaged participation, and problem solving.

 Additional programs include P.E. and an expansive arts program we call Expressions.
-Part of our afternoon Living Block will involve expeditionary learning opportunities throughout the year such as analyzing soil samples from a local farm, designing and building a tool shed for a non-profit organization, or creating, writing, and updating a class Facebook page and blog.
-Our Visiting Scholars program will bring in experts on a variety of subjects for an in-depth discussion of local and national issues built around the current unit's theme.
+We offer many expeditionary learning opportunities throughout the year such as analyzing soil samples from a local farm, designing and building a tool shed for a non-profit organization, or following in the footsteps of Henry David Thoreau with observation journals in the Walden Woods.
+Our Visiting Scholars program brings in experts on a variety of subjects for an in-depth discussion of local and national issues built around the current unit's theme.

 Because we feel strongly that in order for kids to be active learners they need to be active, we have scheduled two recess blocks each day.
 Overall, the school day is paced to provide ample opportunity for students to move, explore, and conduct experiments in an exciting and engaging environment.